OpenClaw

 Hosted API (optional)

-By default, Engram runs locally — the memory store is a SQLite file in ~/.engram/.
+By default, Waystone runs locally — the memory store is a SQLite file in ~/.waystone/.
 For cross-machine sync or team access, switch to the hosted API:

 {